JohnSnowLabs/langtest/docs/pages/docs/data.md

 ### Sensitivity Test

-The Evaluating Model’s Sensitivity to Negation Test focuses on assessing a model’s responsiveness to negations introduced into its input text.
-The primary objective is to determine whether the model can effectively detect and respond to negations.
+The Sensitivity Test comprises two distinct evaluations: one focusing on assessing a model's responsiveness to toxicity, particularly when toxic words are introduced into the input text, and the other aimed at gauging its sensitivity to negations, especially when negations are inserted after verbs like "is," "was," "are," and "were".
 Users should choose a benchmark dataset from the provided list.

 #### Datasets